DataDog/datadog-operator/docs/datadog_monitor.md

         - <NAMESPACE_2>
         - <NAMESPACE_3>
    ```
-   - *Note*: Adding namespaces increases number of resources the Operator watches.
-      - You may need to adjust the memory limits for these addition of namespaces.
+   *Note:* Adding namespaces increases number of resources the Operator watches.
+You may need to adjust the memory limits for these addition of namespaces.

 1. Deploy the `DatadogMonitor` with the above configuration file: